theirishpenguin/theirishpenguin.github.io/_posts/2018-10-14-why-religion-as-a-belief-may-not-hold-water.markdown

 preservation of blasphemy legislation?
 Do they ever put forward their *beliefs* and then qualify them by saying they might be wrong?
-Do these sound like the kind of beliefs that may need defending by a constitutional protection?
+Do these sound like the kind of beliefs that may need defending by a constitutional or legislative protection?
 Do these sounds like beliefs at all?

 This difference, between belief and asserted knowledge, is not a new concept being introduced here.
 Rather, it has been at the heart of